How people elect parliaments

 All members are directly elected in single member constituencies by the plurality voting method.

 Under current legislation the boundaries of electoral divisions are drawn by independent Boundary Commissions for each of the four countries, operating separately.
 Boundaries are drawn so as to align with local government boundaries and also where possible to meet other non-partisan demographic criteria.
 Population numbers are used as a factor but are not a binding criteria.
 These Commissions conduct boundary reviews at least every 12 years.
 The proposals of the Commissions are subject to parliamentary approval, but may not be amended by the Parliament.
+The current round of reviews began in 2011 but due to political decisions has been repeatedly delayed.
+The most recent proposals produced in late 2018 are currently (October 2018) before Parliament, but are not expected to be passed.

 The most recent boundary review for Scotland was implemented prior to the 2005 election, while the other three countries had reviews approved in 2006 (Wales), 2007 (England) and 2008 (Northern Ireland), all of which were thus used for the 2010 general election.
 While these reviews are still relatively fresh, the malapportionment between the countries, together with the desire to align with local government boundaries, still results in a large measure of population (and thus voter influence) inequality across the UK as a whole.